 Of course, context is vital for understanding native media, and it won’t always come across just from the subtitle text.
 Before you tackle longer-length films and episodes, it may be worthwhile to practice with a series of shorter (but still comprehensive) vocabulary lessons.

 The language learning program FluentU is one such resource that teaches with bite-sized authentic videos.
 Each clip comes with dual-language interactive subtitles that explain how to use vocabulary terms in context, including slang and colloquialisms.
 You can apply what you learn from the program to your next communal watching session.

 If your language friend happens to be a native speaker, they can also clarify any subtleties you may have missed or help you understand the cultural nuances.

 6. Start a book club in your target language

 If there’s one thing Oprah has taught us, it’s the value of book clubs.

-You can start a book club with your real-life or online friends.
+Try starting a book club with your real-life or online friends.
 Simply agree on a book you want to read and plan a date to discuss it.
-If you don’t have a group formed yet, you can also try online book club platforms like Goodreads Bookclub Groups.
+If you don’t have a group formed yet, you can try online book club platforms like Goodreads Bookclub Groups.

-For instance, you might challenge each other to learn 100 new vocabulary words.
-Or you might see who can write a short story in their target language the fastest.
+For instance, you might challenge each other to learn 100 new vocabulary words, or see who can write a short story in their target language the fastest.

 Video calls are particularly helpful for language learners.
-After all, you can use video calls to detect nuance in language, see what shape someone’s mouth must make to produce certain unfamiliar sounds, or even watch your partner’s facial expression to get a clearer idea of the emotion behind a phrase.
-Plus, sometimes wildly gesticulating is the best way to get a point across regardless of language.
+You can use video calls to detect nuances in language, see what shape someone’s mouth makes to produce unfamiliar sounds, or watch your partner’s facial expression to understand the emotion behind a phrase.
+Sometimes, wildly gesticulating is the best way to get a point across in any language.